How Many Ounces is a Shot of Espresso?

 To prep your espresso for your machine, you’ll have to firmly pack in your grounds.
 You’ll need to use a technique that industry insiders call tamping.
 To tamp, finely pack the espresso into your portafilter or machine input.

 Why tamp?
-This will ensure that water will be forced through the grounds with the same pressure, allowing for the consistency of your shot.
+This will ensure that water will be forced through the grounds with the same pressure throughout, allowing for the ultimate consistency of your shot.
 Use a coffee tamper like this beauty for maximum precision!
-Check out CoffeeResearch.org for a full on tutorial on

 One last thing to remember is NOT to overheat the water and to make sure that the water you do use is filtered.
 Nothing ruins a meticulously measured espresso shot like poor water quality.